How To Clean Earrings April 27, 2017 – Posted in: Jewelry Blog

 Some gemstones, such as diamonds, will easily handle being submerged in alcohol or hydrogen peroxide, with gin also being an excellent cleaning fluid.
 This will loosen hard to shift dirt which can easily then be wiped away with a cotton pad.

-- Gently scrub the earrings with toothbrush
+- Gently scrub the earrings with a soft toothbrush

 - Wash the earrings in a warm water